simplystated/f-of-xstate/README.md

 # Querying

-Given a `StateMachine` (e.g. something returned from xstate's `createMachine`), you can query for the following, each of which walks the tree of state nodes and returns an array of all items encountered:
+Given a `StateMachine` (e.g. something returned from XState's `createMachine`), you can query for the following, each of which walks the tree of state nodes and returns an array of all items encountered:
  - [`getAllStates`](https://simplystated.github.io/f-of-xstate/functions/index.getAllStates.html)
  - [`getAllProperStates`](https://simplystated.github.io/f-of-xstate/functions/index.getAllProperStates.html)
  - [`getAllActions`](https://simplystated.github.io/f-of-xstate/functions/index.getAllActions.html)